-1) a business plan that sets out the main elements of your proposed fishing operation, for example:
+- a business plan that sets out the main elements of your proposed fishing operation

-- are of Aboriginal or Torres Strait Islander descent
+- proof that you are an Aboriginal or Torres Strait Islander person.

-The factors we consider when making a decision about an IFP include:
+The factors that will be considered when making a decision about an IFP include:

 - the species you proposed to harvest, their stock status and any sustainability concerns

 - existing management arrangements for the species or fishery (e.g. quota species)

 - other IFPs issued for a particular fishery or area